 4. Ruigh Aiteachain Bothy

 The only thing that remains of the house where Lanceer drafted the Monarch is the chimney- which is viewed from the window of the bothy.
-The whole area of Glen Feshie gave Lanceer inspiration for his painting, and there have also been many movies filmed here, including Victoria and Abdul, staring Judi Dench, and The Queen, starring Helen Mirren.
+The whole area of Glen Feshie gave Lanceer inspiration for his painting, and there have also been many movies filmed here, including Victoria and Abdul, starring Judi Dench, and The Queen, starring Helen Mirren.